doneill612/dejavue/README.md

 # DejaVue

-Yet another ChatGPT clone - this one built with Nuxt3 & [`shadcn-vue`](https://shadcn-vue.com/).
+Yet another ChatGPT clone - this one built with Nuxt3 & [`shadcn-vue`](https://shadcn-vue.com/), and highly focused on software engineering assistance.
 This README will be updated as features are integrated.

 ## Setup